-What is it are how is it performed?
+What is a sacroiliac joint injection, and how is it performed?

-- If you have been considering an SI Joint Injection, or experiencing back pain that radiates into the hips and is caused by Sacroiliac Joint Dysfunction, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering an SI joint injection, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.